triton-inference-server/tensorflow_backend/mirror/README.md

 ## What are the files in this directory?

-This directory contains a mirror of the patch to upstream TensorFlow.
+This directory contains a mirror of the Triton-specific patch to upstream TensorFlow.

 ## How can I use these files?